-MATERIALS /EQUIPMENT REQUIRED: Students must have sturdy fully enclosed leather shoes and have long hair restrained.
+MATERIALS/EQUIPMENT REQUIRED: Students will also provide their own materials for the construction of their personal choice project.
+Students must have sturdy fully enclosed leather shoes and have long hair restrained.

 Music (Elective)

 In the Music elective course, students are required to develop further knowledge, understanding and skills in listening, performing and composing in a range of musical contexts through the study of a compulsory topic and additional topics.